Graphite-Docs/graphite-api/README.md

 In order to kick off the authentication flow, you will need to trigger the `handleOAuthFlow()` function.
 This is usually done by wiring up a button that, when clicked, provides the necessary variables then makes the redirect to Graphite.
 There are three required variables that must be included in the `handleOAuthFlow()` function as an object:

+1. Target URI (Normally, this should be `https://app.graphitedocs.com`, but if you are running a local instance of Graphite and testing the API, you can pass through the localhost URI);
-1. Your Application Name
+2. Your Application Name
-2. Your Redirect URI
+3. Your Redirect URI
-3. Your Graphite API Key (not implemented yet)
+4. Your Graphite Client Id (not implemented yet)

 The function takes those variables in the form of an object as follows:

+* targetURI [String]
 * appName [String]
 * redirectURI [String]
 * apiKey [String]